everythingwillbetakenaway/DX7-Supercollider/README.md

 * Hat tip to John Chowning
 * STEIM for letting me use their DX7 and espresso machine.
-* and all the anonymous preset makers for the Yamaha DX7 (unsung heroes/angels).
+* and all the anonymous preset makers for the Yamaha DX7 (unsung heroes).

 ## Author

-Here is the music I create using Supercollider, Max/MSP, Eurorack, hardware synths, sequencers, and instrument playing:
+The music I create using Supercollider, Max/MSP, Eurorack, hardware synths, sequencers, and instrument playing:

 [Soundcloud](https://soundcloud.com/aegae)